Prag8855/aab/content/guides/permanent-residence.md

 - **It's more flexible**
     It's not tied to your income or occupation.
 You can change jobs, start a business or study.
 You don't need permission from the *[[Ausländerbehörde]]*.
 - **It's permanent**
-    You don't need to renew it every 2-3 years.[^12] It does not expire if you [lose your job](/guides/losing-your-job).
-It only expires if you get deported or [travel outside of Germany](#travel-as-a-permanent-resident) for a long time.
+    You don't need to renew it every 2 or 3 years.[^12] It does not expire if you [lose your job](/guides/losing-your-job).
+It only expires if you [travel outside of Germany](#travel-as-a-permanent-resident) for a long time.
 - **It's more trusted**
-    It's easier to open a bank account, get a loan, get a mortgage, or find an apartment when you are a permanent resident.[^8]
+    It's easier to [open a bank account](/guides/best-bank-germany), get a loan, get a mortgage, or [find an apartment](/guides/find-a-flat-in-berlin) as a permanent resident.[^8]

 You might also [qualify for German citizenship](#citizenship).
 It's better than permanent residence.